90N45-d3v/Mercury/README.md

 </p>

 <p align="center">
-Mercury is my DIY communication system.
-It's a webserver, so you can access it from any possible device.<br>Of course it is not as secure as Telegram or similar messengers (at least I hope so), but I still try to make it as secure as possible.
+Mercury is a DIY communication system.
+It's a webserver, and works like a web based group chat.<br>Of course it is not as secure as Telegram or similar messengers (at least I hope so), but I still try to make it as secure as possible.
 Mercury is open source.
 You can host it at home on a Raspberry Pi or with the online hoster of your choice.<br>You have full control of it.
 </p>

 ## Installation guide on debian linux with apache2